 Travel Knitter by Larissa

 Larissa’s blog is a record of not only her knitting, but also her traveling.
-Larissa has always loved traveling, but knitting is her more recently discovered passion, and she’s found the two complement each other very well.
+Larissa has always loved traveling, but knitting is her more recently discovered passion, and she’s found the two complement each other.

 Knitorious by Vicki Mothes

-Vicki began blogging at Knitorious year 2004.
+Vicki began blogging at Knitorious in 2004.
 She knits, sews, dyes, takes photographs, writes, gardens and cooks.
-She is truly amazed and inspired by the breadth of talent around her and been exposed to many different types of art and craft.
+She is truly amazed and inspired by the talent around her and been exposed to many arts and crafts.

-What We Love: Knitorious shares her knitting projects interwoven with her wonderful life stories.
-The fact that Vicki has been blogging since 2004 is a testament to her passion and perseverance.
+I Love: Knitorious shares her knitting projects interwoven with her wonderful life stories.
+Vicki has been blogging since 2004, it’s a testament to her passion and perseverance.